What is Neuropsychology?

 Concepts in Neuropsychology: The State of The Science

-Knowledge about the physical structure of the brain and its many tissues and nerve tracts on various chemical, molecular and cellular levels has progressed at a staggering rate over the last forty years.
+Knowledge about the physical brain structures and its many tissues and nerve tracts on various chemical, molecular and cellular levels has progressed at a staggering rate over the last forty years.
 One of the earliest discoveries of the modern era involved the brain’s cellular signaling mechanisms.
 The proper working of brain tissue relies on chemicals known as neurotransmitters that are produced by specialized areas in the brain.
 Neurotransmitters are responsible for brain cells called neurons being able to communicate with each other.
 Brain cells don’t actually touch each other and rely on many different neurotransmitters to form neural circuits.
-Neurotransmitters have been implicated in many psychological disorders, including depression, bipolar disorder and schizophrenia.
+Neurotransmitters have been implicated in many psychological disorders including:

-It’s been well understood for about a century that different areas of the brain are responsible for particular functions.
+It’s been well understood for about a century that specific brain regions are responsible for particular functions.
 This concept is known as localization of function.
 During the last few decades, neuropsychologists have come to understand that areas of the brain share responsibility for tasks.
-For example, understand speech and producing speech are two separate functions that work closely together via the interaction of two separate areas of the brain.
+For example, understanding speech and producing speech are two separate functions that work closely together via the interaction of two separate areas of the brain.
 Broca’s area, found in the lower portion of the brain’s left frontal lobe is responsible for the production of speech.
 Wernicke’s area, although still in the brain’s left hemisphere, is located far to the back of the brain.
 Wernicke’s area is responsible for understanding speech.
 The two areas work together to allow people to understand speech and produce it.

 Another crucial concept is neuroplasticity.
 The brain grows in sophistication and complexity throughout life.
 In the process, the brain “learns” what connections and pathways are most useful and most utilized.
 Other pathways are shut down through the process of synaptic pruning.
 Synaptic pruning takes place first from about age two through age five, but there are no hard and fast age-based rules about brain development.